Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 9 Report.md

 <img width="1000" alt="Learning Rhino" src="assets/W9 5.png"><br>
 <div align="center">Angry Mode</div><br><br>

-Robot Eating Interaction (Web-end): On the web-end interface, the robot is shown in an “eating” state with “Eating = 2” displayed at the top, and a banana peel in its mouth, symbolizing its waste collection action.
+Robot Eating Interaction (Web-end): I developed and tested the cloud component to enable real-time status updates for efficient bin capacity monitoring.
+This includes animations on the web interface and alerts like “robot is full” or “robot has fallen,” which are transmitted to a user-end Photon device.
+On the web-end interface, the robot is shown in an “eating” state with “Eating = 2” displayed at the top, and a banana peel in its mouth, symbolizing its waste collection action.
 This animation visually represents the robot’s engagement with waste placed in its compartment.
 <img width="1000" alt="Learning Rhino" src="assets/W9 7.png"><br>
 <div align="center">Robot Eating Interaction (Web-end)</div><br><br>